-13. As noted in the Sixth follow-up report, the situation with regard to Recommendation 40 remains the same as it pertains to the stipulation of specific standard operating procedures for dealing with the execution of requests for assistance received by foreign competent authorities.
+17. The situation with regard to Recommendation 40 remains the same as it pertains to the stipulation of specific standard operating procedures for dealing with the execution of requests for assistance received by foreign competent authorities.
 This is the only outstanding recommendation.